BattleAxeNelson22/picoCTF2017/Level 1/Cryptography/keyz.md

 We have one last thing to do.

-Connect to picoctf using SSH keys: in mRemoteNG, close your connection.
+**Connect to picoctf using SSH keys:**

+In mRemoteNG, close your connection.
 In the Config menu for picoctf delete your password from the password field.

 now in the conenctions window double click your picoctf connection, to connect.

 If you did everything correctly you should see the following:

 >Congratulations on setting up SSH key authentication!
 >here is your flag: who_needs_pwords_anyways